-The Friends of Chamber Music’s Film Series started on November 12 with The Piano from 1993, which was paired with Daniel Hsu’s piano recital a week later.
-On January 14, 2020, to go along with the Italian Saxophone Quartet, Friends of Chamber Music will be showing Death on the Nile from 1978.
+The Friends of Chamber Music Film Series started on November 12, 2019 with The Piano from 1993, which was paired with Daniel Hsu’s piano recital a week later.
+On January 14, 2020, to go along with the Italian Saxophone Quartet, Friends of Chamber Music showed Death on the Nile from 1978.

 A visually sumptuous and quintessentially British production, Death on the Nile won an Oscar® for Anthony Powell's costume design and introduced Peter Ustinov in his first portrayal as the Belgian detective Poirot.
 Abroad a luxury Nile steamer a mystery assassin takes the life of an heiress.